qri-io/rfcs/text/0017-define_dataset_creation.md

 Qri is different because data has a different,broader audience than software devs.
 Microsoft excel has long since surpassed 950 million downloads, GitHub has roughly ~10 million users, git has, I dunno, double that?

 With Qri we're making a concerted effort to reduce the complexity associated with version control, getting it into a form that's palettable to an audience that doesn't consider themselves "technical".
-This is why we use `save` instead of `commit` (don't worry, `commit` is aliased to `save`, plz don't get hyphee devs).
+This is why we use `save` instead of `commit` (if you're all about git, don't worry, `commit` is aliased to `save` on the command line).

-> Note: There is currently no way to merge a dataset that's been forked.
+> _Note: There is currently no way to merge a dataset that's been forked.
 This is bad.
 We're working on it.
 Our current thinking is it'll work as closely as possible as git branch merging: `qri merge peer/dataset me/dataset` should have the effect of stitching together the two specified histories into a single entity at `me/dataset`.
-Unlike git all datasets share a data model, so this should work even with completely different histories.
+Unlike git all datasets share a data model, so this should work even with completely different histories._

 ### Comparing Qri Save to Git Commit